Amazon Vine

 Launched in 2007, Amazon Vine is an internal service of Amazon.com that allows manufacturers and publishers to receive reviews for their products on Amazon.
 Companies pay a fee to Amazon and provide products for review.
-The products are then passed to Amazon reviewers who are then able to publish a review.
+The products are then passed to Amazon reviewers, who can publish a review.
 Reviews are not required on any particular item, although Vine members are expected to review most items received.
-Past and present participating companies include Logitech, Harper Collins, Philips, Samsung, Bose, Sony, Tefal, Microsoft, Breville, Bosch, Garmin, Dyson, Remington, Case Logic, Creative, Braun, Sennheiser, Olympus, LG, Black & Decker, Acer and Walker Books.
+Past and present participating companies include Logitech, HarperCollins, Philips, Samsung, Bose, Sony, Tefal, Microsoft, Breville, Bosch, Garmin, Dyson, Remington, Case Logic, Creative, Braun, Sennheiser, Olympus, LG, Black & Decker, Acer and Walker Books.
 Reception for the program has been mixed with some people criticizing the program's use of non-professional reviewers while others cited this as a benefit.
 The Vine program operates independently on Amazon.com, Amazon.co.uk, Amazon.fr, Amazon.de, Amazon.ca and Amazon.es.